-The VA/DoD Clinical Practice Guideline for the Management of Pregnancy Version 3.0 (2018) and ACOG Committee Opinion No. 757: Screening for Perinatal Depression (2018) state that a screening for postpartum depression should be included in the postpartum visit.
-Both resources reference the 10-question Edinburgh Postnatal Depression Scale (EPDS), which is a valuable and efficient way of identifying patients at risk for “perinatal” depression.
+A screening for postpartum depression should be included in the postpartum visit [3,4].
+The 10-question Edinburgh Postnatal Depression Scale (EPDS) is a valuable and efficient way of identifying patients at risk for “perinatal” depression.
 The EPDS is easy to administer and has proven to be an effective screening tool.
 Mothers who score above 13 are likely to be suffering from a depressive illness of varying severity.
 The EPDS score should not override clinical judgment.
 A careful clinical assessment should be carried out to confirm the diagnosis.
 The scale indicates how the mother has felt during the previous week.
 In doubtful cases it may be useful to repeat the tool after 2 weeks.

 Postpartum Glucose Screening for Gestational Diabetes Patients

-The ACOG Tool for Postpartum Gestational Diabetes Mellitus (GDM) Follow-up states that up to one-third of women who experienced GDM will have impaired glucose metabolism postpartum and 15% to 50% of women will develop type 2 diabetes within the decades following the affected pregnancy.
+Up to one-third of women who experienced GDM will have impaired glucose metabolism postpartum and 15% to 50% of women will develop type 2 diabetes within the decades following the affected pregnancy .
 Postpartum follow-up with treatment has been proven to postpone or prevent this occurrence.
-The VA/DoD Clinical Practice Guideline for the Management of Pregnancy Version 3.0 (2018) concurs that glucose testing should be included in the postpartum visit for patients who had pregnancies complicated by gestational diabetes.
-The ACOG Committee Opinion No. 736: Optimizing Postpartum Care (2018) recommends either a 75g, 2-hour oral glucose tolerance test, or a fasting plasma glucose test.
-Refer to the VA/DoD Clinical Practice Guideline for the Management of Diabetes Mellitus in Primary Care (2017) for more information regarding glucose screening techniques.
+Glucose testing should be included in the postpartum visit for patients who had pregnancies complicated by gestational diabetes .
+ACOG recommends either a 75 g, 2-hour oral glucose tolerance test, or a fasting plasma glucose test .
+Refer to the VA/DoD Clinical Practice Guideline for the Management of Diabetes Mellitus in Primary Care (2017) for more information regarding glucose screening techniques .

 Family and Contraceptive Planning Counseling

-Further, the ACOG Committee Opinion No. 736: Optimizing Postpartum Care (2018) states that a woman’s future pregnancy intentions provide a context for shared decision making regarding contraceptive options.
+A woman’s future pregnancy intentions provide a context for shared decision making regarding contraceptive options.
 Shared decision making brings two experts to the table: the patient and the health care provider.
 The health care provider is an expert in the clinical evidence, and the patient is an expert in her experiences and values.
 As affirmed by the World Health Organization (WHO), when making choices regarding the timing of the next pregnancy, “Individuals and couples should consider health risks and benefits along with other circumstances such as their age, fecundity, fertility aspirations, access to health services, child-rearing support, social and economic circumstances, and personal preferences.”
-Given the complex history of sterilization abuse and fertility control among marginalized women, care should be taken to ensure that every woman is provided information on the full range of contraceptive options so that she can select the method best suited to her needs.
+Given the complex history of sterilization abuse and fertility control among marginalized women, care should be taken to ensure that every woman is provided information on the full range of contraceptive options so that she can select the method best suited to her needs .

 Tobacco Screening and Cessation Education

-The ACOG Committee Opinion No. 736: Optimizing Postpartum Care (2018) recommends that one component of postpartum care be assessing mood and emotional well-being, which includes screening for tobacco use and counseling regarding relapse risk in the postpartum period.
+One component of postpartum care be assessing mood and emotional well-being, which includes screening for tobacco use and counseling regarding relapse risk in the postpartum period .
 An ACOG Work Group created a Tobacco and Nicotine Cessation Toolkit to support clinicians in discussing tobacco and smoking cessation with patients.

 Healthy Lifestyle Behavioral Advice

-The ACOG 2018 Postpartum Toolkit states that approximately 65% of reproductive-aged women are overweight or obese at the time of pregnancy and are at risk of postpartum weight retention and chronic obesity.
+Approximately 65% of reproductive-aged women are overweight or obese at the time of pregnancy and are at risk of postpartum weight retention and chronic obesity .

 Risk factors for being overweight or obese include a sedentary lifestyle, high caloric dietary intake, family history, genetics, and individual metabolism.
 Regular physical activity during an uncomplicated pregnancy and the postpartum period can improve cardiorespiratory fitness and reduce the risk and downstream health consequences (e.g., heart disease, diabetes) of being overweight or obese.
-According to ACOG, postpartum women should follow the national guidelines for physical activity, which is 150 minutes of moderate exercise each week.
+Postpartum women should follow the national guidelines for physical activity, which is 150 minutes of moderate exercise each week.
 Recommendations include a target of 20–30 minutes of exercise on most days of the week.
-In its Postpartum Toolkit: Achieving a Healthy Weight in the Postpartum Patient, ACOG identifies that providing lifestyle recommendations to promote maternal health for long-term reduction in the risk of chronic obesity and its downstream sequelae of diabetes and cardiovascular disease is a key objective of the postpartum visit.
-Such recommendations will also result in improved health in the interpregnancy period, if further childbearing is desired.
+Providing lifestyle recommendations to promote maternal health for long-term reduction in the risk of chronic obesity and its downstream sequelae of diabetes and cardiovascular disease is a key objective of the postpartum visit.
+Such recommendations will also result in improved health in the interpregnancy period, if further childbearing is desired .

-Per ACOG Committee Opinion No. 804: Physical Activity and Exercise During Pregnancy and the Postpartum Period (2020), the postpartum period is an opportune time for obstetrician–gynecologists and other obstetric care providers to recommend and reinforce a healthy lifestyle.
+The postpartum period is an opportune time for obstetrician–gynecologists and other obstetric care providers to recommend and reinforce a healthy lifestyle.
 Resuming exercise or incorporating new exercise routines after delivery is important in supporting lifelong healthy habits.
 Exercise routines may be resumed gradually after pregnancy as soon as medically safe, depending on the mode of delivery (vaginal or cesarean birth) and the presence or absence of medical or surgical complications.
 Some women are capable of resuming physical activities within days of delivery.
 Pelvic floor exercises can be initiated in the immediate postpartum period.
-Abdominal strengthening exercises, including abdominal crunch exercises and the drawing-in exercise, a maneuver that increases abdominal pressure by pulling in the abdominal wall muscles, have been shown to decrease the incidence of diastasis recti abdominus and decrease the inter-rectus distance in women who gave birth vaginally or by cesarean birth.
+Abdominal strengthening exercises, including abdominal crunch exercises and the drawing-in exercise, a maneuver that increases abdominal pressure by pulling in the abdominal wall muscles, have been shown to decrease the incidence of diastasis recti abdominus and decrease the inter-rectus distance in women who gave birth vaginally or by cesarean birth .

 Immunization Review and Update

-The ACOG Committee Opinion No. 736: Optimizing Postpartum Care (2018) states that one component of postpartum care includes reviewing vaccination history and providing indicated immunizations, including completing series initiated antepartum or postpartum.
-The VA/DoD Clinical Practice Guideline for the Management of Pregnancy Version 3.0 (2018) states that the postpartum visit should include a review of current vaccination status in accordance with CDC Pregnancy and Maternal Vacciation guidance, including a review of immunization status against pertussis, influenza, varicella, and rubella.
-The ACOG Committee Opinion No. 732: Influenza Vaccination During Pregnancy (2018) states that the influenza vaccine is an essential element of pre-pregnancy, prenatal, and postpartum care since influenza can result in serious illness, and has a higher chance of progressing to pneumonia when it occurs during the antepartum or postpartum period.
-Likewise, the ACOG Committee Opinion No. 753: Assessment and Treatment of Pregnant Women With Suspected or Confirmed Influenza (2018) notes that postpartum women are at high risk of serious complications of seasonal and pandemic influenza infection.
+One component of postpartum care includes reviewing vaccination history and providing indicated immunizations, including completing series initiated antepartum or postpartum .
+The postpartum visit should include a review of current vaccination status in accordance with CDC Pregnancy and Maternal Vacciation guidance, including a review of immunization status against pertussis, influenza, varicella, and rubella .
+The influenza vaccine is an essential element of pre-pregnancy, prenatal, and postpartum care since influenza can result in serious illness, and has a higher chance of progressing to pneumonia when it occurs during the antepartum or postpartum period .
+Likewise, women are at high risk of serious complications of seasonal and pandemic influenza infection .